Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/09 Chapter-7 Argynvostholt.md

 The revenants, if still active, are blinded by their hate and attack the characters on sight, seeking to drive them out of Argynvostholt.
 As an action, a revenant attacks twice with its longsword, wielding the weapon with both hands and dealing `dice: 2d10 + 4|avg` (`2d10 + 4`) slashing damage on a hit.

-Characters who study the room's iconography and orientation (the fact that it draws light from the east) can determine, with a successful DC 10 Intelligence (Religion) check, that the chapel is dedicated to a god of the dawn.
+Characters who study the room's iconography and orientation (the fact that it draws light from the east) can determine, with a successful DC 10 Intelligence ([[/5.
+Mechanics/Rules/Skills.md#Religion\|Religion]]) check, that the chapel is dedicated to a god of the dawn.
 Anyone familiar with Barovian religion can conclude that the god in question is the Morninglord.

 The balcony (area Q24) is 20 feet high and can be reached by climbing either spiral staircase (area Q14).